Friendship Ended With Wordle, Now Waffle Is My Best Friend

-Without a doubt, 2022 is the Year of the Wordle.
-Ever since the tiny yellow and green boxes started appearing on social media feeds late last year, the game has been unstoppable.
-There are dozens -- maybe hundreds -- of Wordle spinoffs covering everything from geography to music to math, all replete with their own little green and yellow squares for social media.
+2022 is the Year of the Wordle.
+In its wake there have been dozens -- maybe hundreds -- of Wordle spinoffs covering everything from geography to music to math, all replete with their own little green and yellow squares for social media.

 Every morning I wake up, roll over, open Wordle, mess around until I get the day's word, then flip over to Worldle and guess a country, skip over to Heardle so I can guess the day's song, open a new tab to get through Quordle (solving four Wordles at once) and then, of course, hit Wordle (BTS Version).
 OK, maybe not that last one.